Dietitian Advice: Detoxes, Cleanses and the Keto Diet

 Can a cleanse help with weight loss?

 - Any diet plan can create short-term weight loss if calories are decreased.
 Remember that anyone can lose weight temporarily but can you sustain it?

-- Claims that a specific diet will remove toxins out of the body allowing your body to function better and lose weight more efficiently is simply not true.
+- Claims that a specific diet will remove toxins from the body allowing your body to function better and lose weight more efficiently is simply not true.
 Having more bowel movements does not typically increase weight loss since most of the calories in food is absorbed before it reaches the colon.